 I’m ready to get things moving.
 I’m normally a patient man, but I’m not sure that I can be without my Rosie for one more minute.

-“We have a development.”
-Bob says coming into the house.
+“We have a development,” Bob says coming into the house.

 “Grey is out of town until Friday night.
 If we want to move on this, we probably want to do it before he gets back.
 Not much he can do from a distance, but it’s going to be all hell when he gets back.”
-I couldn’t care less about that fucking Rich Boy as long as I can get to my Rosie, but Bob’s right—it will be easier if he’s not around to influence her in any way.
+I couldn’t care less about that fucking Rich Boy as long as I can get to my Rosie, but Bob’s right—it’ll be easier if he’s not around to influence her in any way.

 “Friday, then, before Grey gets back.
-You’ll take care of her guard.”
-I confirm.
+You’ll take care of her guard,” I confirm.

-“Friday it is, then.”
-He nods.
+“Friday it is, then,” he nods.
 One more day, Rosie.
 Just one more day.

 Christian and I were both completely exhausted when he Skyped me last night.
 Not only had we both had terribly trying days, but it was after 11:00 when he finally got a chance to call me.
 I know that he bought a beautiful new desk and filing cabinet for the library for me and I was pleasantly surprised when I got back to Escala this evening.
 It was wonderful not to have to use the small table that I had commandeered for my laptops and files—and I had somewhere to put important documents.
 He’s such a wonderful man.
 He doesn’t make room for me in his life—he makes sure that there is room for me in his life, which is completely different.
 I told him about my visit to Helping Hands and my breakthrough with Marlow.
-He informed me about tracking down one of Whitmore’s shady business deals that’s making him more and more certain that Christian won’t be doing business with him.
+He informed me about tracking down one of Whitmore’s shady business deals that’s making him more and more certain that he won’t be doing business with Whitmore.

 Thank fuck for that!